 May 01, 2010

 Below is the statement by former President of Quartz Mountain Aerospace (QMA), Altus Oklahoma, on false tax credit claims.
 I forwarded John's email to the following Oklahoma State House Oversight Committee members.
 The letter of testimony was sent after the 1,500 Oklahoma Tax Commission emails were uncovered, and prior to the committees annual meeting with Tony Mastin, Executive Director of the Oklahoma Tax Committee.
-The letter was ignored.
+View.
+This letter was ignored.

 Confidential - for the use of this committee.